Romeslayer/git_homework/thoughts.md

 I had a patient last week that really gassed me up and even though our relationship was basically strangers.
 The kind words and energy he radiated gave me a new perspective on my life, goals and prospects on the future.

-TJ has been a tremendous help in my breakout rooms, I learned a lot of valuable info